 Can Guinea Pigs Eat Cabbage?

-Yes, guinea pigs can eat cabbage, but not every day.
-Cabbage contains calcium, which may cause urinary stones when fed in excess.
+Yes, guinea pigs can eat cabbage.
+Cabbage is nutritious, and rich in vitamins A and C. However, be sure to follow our vet-approved feeding guidelines, as cabbage contains calcium, which may cause urinary stones when fed in excess.
 Also, cabbage may cause stomach upsets like bloating and indigestion, which can be dangerous for cavies.
-Follow our vet-approved recommendations on feeding to avoid health problems when feeding cabbage.

 Plenty of people don't like the taste of cabbage, and guinea pigs can feel the same.
 Some will happily snap it up while others will take a sniff and push it aside.
 But if your guinea pig likes cabbage, it's safe to feed a little bit at a time.

 Which cabbage, you might ask?
 Good question, as different cabbages have different nutritional profiles.
 There's green cabbage, which is the most common.
 Then there's red, savoy, and Chinese cabbage.